 On no account should a standard water, water foam, CO2, or dry powder extinguisher be present inside the pressure chamber as some types are toxic in confined spaces.
-Hyperbaric-approved modified pressure foam or water units have been designed to operate at pressures incorporating a pressure relief device, and containing non-toxic foam or just water.
+Hyperbaric-approved modified pressure foam or water units have been designed to operate at pressures and incorporating a Pressure Relief Valve (PRV), and containing non-toxic foam or just water.
 The propellant gas must be compatible with the breathing mixture.

-If pneumatic control valves are used to control the fire suppression, BIBS supply or emergency decompression valves there must be a means to operate the valves manually should the pneumatic supply fail.
+If pneumatic control valves are used to control the fire suppression system, BIBS supply or emergency decompression valves, there must be a means to operate these valves manually should the pneumatic supply fail.

 In accordance with the fire risk assessment, a fixed fire suppression system, producing water deluge, spray or fog or a combination of these within the chamber, should be provided.
 This should be the minimum acceptable standard.
 The activation of the fire suppression system should be possible from the control panel and from within the chamber.
 The system may be automatic, but must also have a manual override at the control panel.
+The system should have a strainer to collect materials from corrosion from the water pressure vessels.
+This strainer needs to be at the exit point of water receivers and easy to remove and clean regularly.